-As part of changes to judicial pension arrangements, in the form of the New Judicial Pension Scheme, a new governance framework has been established over the judicial pension schemes to ensure confidence in the scheme of both scheme members and taxpayers.
+As part of changes to judicial pension arrangements, in the form of the Judicial Pension Scheme 2015 (the JPS 2015), a new governance framework was established to secure confidence in the judicial pension schemes of both scheme members and taxpayers.
 This is set out in the Judicial Pensions Regulations 2015 (JPR15) which are in line with requirements in the Public Service Pensions Act 2013 (PSPA13).

-The Lord Chancellor has been appointed as the ‘Responsible Authority’ for the schemes, and as such, may make scheme regulations.
-In addition to this, the Lord Chancellor has also been appointed as the ‘Scheme Manager’, and as such, is responsible for managing and administering the scheme.
+The Lord Chancellor is the ‘Responsible Authority’ for the schemes, and as such, may make scheme regulations.
+In addition to this, the Lord Chancellor is also the ‘Scheme Manager’, and as such, is responsible for managing and administering the scheme.

-Furthermore, each public service pension scheme, including the judicial pension scheme, is to establish a Scheme Advisory Board to provide advice to the Responsible Authority, at the Responsible Authority’s request, on the desirability of making changes to the Judicial Pension Scheme 2015, this is to be fulfilled by the ‘Judicial Pension Scheme Advisory Board’.
+Furthermore, each public service pension scheme, including the judicial pension scheme, is to establish a Scheme Advisory Board to provide advice to the Responsible Authority, at the Responsible Authority’s request, on the desirability of making changes to the JPS 2015, this is to be fulfilled by the ‘Judicial Pension Scheme Advisory Board (JPSAB)’.

-The JPSAB will have scope over all non-devolved judiciary in Scotland and Northern Ireland.
+The JPSAB will have scope over the JPS 2015 made under the JPR15 and all non-devolved judiciary in Scotland and Northern Ireland.